wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-email/includes/2-webmail-services.md

 ## Configure IMAP and SMTP servers

-Before deploying any email action, you have to configure the server that will handle the requests.
+Before deploying any email actions, you have to configure the server that will handle the requests.
 The **Retrieve email messages** and **Process email messages**  actions require an IMAP server, while the **Send email** action requires an SMTP server.

 To configure the required IMAP server, open the action's properties and expand the  **IMAP server** section.

-In **IMAP server** section, populate the address and the port of the server, and your account credentials.
+In the **IMAP server** section, populate the address and the port of the server, and your account credentials.
 If untrusted certificates are permitted or the server uses TLS/SSL, select the **Accept Untrusted Certificates** or the **Enable SSL** option, respectively.

 ![Screenshot of the IMAP server section in the Retrieve email messages action.](..\media\imap-server-config.png)